-Neuwirth (2012) notes that women traders in most African markets bargain over prices as part of an "ancient tradition," part of an indigenous economic system in these African markets.
-In looking at women traders in Northern Ghana this research will examine how important bargaining is to this local eco-system and whether mobile money systems are seen as a disruption to this local eco-system.
-There have been Mobile Payment System (MPS) in Ghana since 2006.
-The current MPSs have faced challenges with only a small number of mobile phone users adopting the systems.
+Neuwirth (2012) notes that women traders in most African markets bargain over prices as part of an indigenous economic system in these African markets.
+In looking at women traders in northern Ghana, this research examined how important bargaining is to this local ecosystem and whether or not mobile money systems are seen as disruptions to this local ecosystem.
+There have been mobile payments systems (MPS) in Ghana since 2006.
+The current MPSs have faced challenges, with only a small number of mobile phone users adopting the systems.
 There are several mobile money platforms in Ghana and each has had limited success.
-For example, Davidson and McCarty (2012) report that MTN, a major telcom in Ghana, found that their approximately 60 percent of their customers did not understand the purpose of MobileMoney, or how to use it.
+For example, Davidson and McCarty (2012) report that MTN, a major telcom in Ghana, found that approximately 60% of their customers did not understand the purpose of mobile money or how to use it.
 Additionally, Krueger (2011) reveals another reason that mobile money may not be widely adopted may be that the tiered fees make it cost-prohibitive for the poor.
-This point out the need for a deeper understanding of how individuals perceive these services and the potential value that such services offer.
+This points out the need for a deeper understanding of how individuals perceive these services and the potential value that such services offer.

-Alleman and Rappoport (2010) note that barter creates a problem, "the double coincidence of wants.
-That is, finding a farmer willing to exchange goat for wheat," and argue "money facilitates commerce."
-This study addressed the subject of additional problems mobile money creates in such proposed financial transactions from the perspective of women entrepreneurs in northern Ghana, and whether there are ways that better designed mobile money systems can indeed better facilitate commerce.
+Alleman and Rappoport note that barter creates a problem, that of "the double coincidence of wants," and argue that "money facilitates commerce" (2010:17).
+This study addressed the subject of the additional problems that mobile money creates in such proposed financial transactions from the perspective of women entrepreneurs in northern Ghana, and whether there are ways that better designed mobile money systems can indeed better facilitate commerce.

-Kendall, et al. (2012) noted that new research reveals that in sub-Saharan Africa men and women were "similarly likely to report sending and receiving money from family or friends."
-The research examined trader attitudes towards mobile technologies as potential tools for enhancing commerce and their current practices of value storage; as well as their expectations of how mobile technologies may change value storage.
+Kendall, et al. note that new research reveals that in sub-Saharan Africa men and women were "similarly likely to report sending and receiving money from family or friends" (2012:7).
+The research examined trader attitudes towards mobile technologies as potential tools for enhancing commerce and their current practices of value storage, as well as their expectations of how mobile technologies might change value storage.

-Boadi, Boateng, Hinson, and Opoku (2007) explore mobile livelihood services as "transaction spaces" and the potential of such services to deepen industry value systems.
-The potential for such systems to deepen value systems as opposed to being simply disruptive may make such systems more "appetizing" for adoption.
-Donner (n.d.) notes that Molony posits that mobile commerce in Africa works best with "a wrapper of face-to-face trust-building interactions."
+Boadi, et al. (2007) explore mobile livelihood services as "transaction spaces" and the potential that such services have for deepening industry value systems, which may make such systems more "appetizing" for adoption.
+Donner cites "Molony's work on how mobile commerce in Africa operates best with a wrapper of face-to-face trust-building interactions" (2009:53).
 This research sought to better understand the face-to-face trust-building interactions that currently exist among women traders in the informal economies of northern Ghana.